sushma110396/kueue-node-capacity-admission/docs/benchmark.md

 ## Key Findings

 - Increased runnable workload admission rates from 4–20% with the baseline scheduler to 100% across all benchmark scenarios.
-- Eliminated ClusterQueue quota consumption by infeasible workloads, ensuring quota remained available for runnable workloads.
+- Eliminated ClusterQueue quota reservation by infeasible workloads, ensuring quota remained available for runnable workloads.
 - Prevented creation of Pods for workloads that exceeded the allocatable CPU or memory capacity of every node, reducing unnecessary scheduling attempts and `FailedScheduling` events.

 ## Limitations